-As a rule, I tend to spend my money on widening my personal horizon, on reading material that make me expand my thoughts and perceptions, and on travelling to various destinations and connecting to people, I don’t know—immersing myself into an unknown culture.
+As a rule, I tend to spend my money on widening my personal horizon, on reading material that makes me expand my thoughts and perceptions, and on travelling to various destinations and connecting to people, I don’t know—immersing myself in an unknown culture.
 Their food.
 Their language.
 Their art.
 Their good.
 Their bad.

 I was confronted with the question: “Why would I save all my money for a future life/dream when that future life/dream can be taken away from me in an instant?”

-When you have lost loved one, you surely may recognise this feeling.
-And I realise this can apply to even find yourself the times just after the ending of a relationship.
+When you have lost a loved one, you surely may recognise this feeling.
+And I realise this can apply to even finding yourself the times just after the ending of a relationship.

 Death, or the pain of loss, strip away all the non-essential things in life.